 John Roberts was the son of William and Hannah Roberts of 81 Brunswick Road, Buckley.
 John was born in Leeswood near Mold in 1884 and prior to the war was a Miner Hewer in the local collieries following on from his father his brothers William, Vincent and Thomas.
 Vincent was killed in an accident at Bolsover Colliery, Mansfield in1928.
-We are not sure when John joined the Army but on 28/6/15 he landed in the Dardanelle’s (8th Battalion).
-He served in the 2nd Division from 19/8/15 to 25/11/15 whence it became the 33rd Division.
+We are not sure when John joined the Army but on the 28th June 1915 he landed in the Dardanelle’s (8th Battalion).
+He served in the 2nd Division from the 19th August 1915 to the 25th November 1915 whence it became the 33rd Division.
 We are not sure of the dates but after the Dardanelle’s John returned to Buckley on leave and decided after the horrors of war he had seen he was not returning to his regiment and subsequently deserted.

 The Army sent MP’s from the camp at Saighton Chester to bring him back but John enjoying a pint in The Ship public house, employed lookouts and was able to escape their clutches and hid in the Padeswood woods area but to no avail as he was quickly rounded up and sent back post haste to France.